Scripterix/crud-express-json/readne.md

 ### Shape of Apps

-Based on your requirements, here's a suggested structure for your project:
+Requirements, here's a suggested structure for your project:

 server.js: This is your server-side JavaScript file.
 It will use Express to create API endpoints for creating, reading, updating, and deleting students.
 It will also serve your static files (HTML, CSS, client-side JavaScript).